-I'll kill you if I fall asleep!
-I took the plate and the servi ...
-(God forgive me).
+If you fuck me I'll kill you sleeping!
+I took the plate and served it… (God forgive me).

-She was a classic example of what happened in that House of Support, and I do not know if she lives and if she does not live, I really wish she was in Hell.
-According to the first infectologist who came to me, Support House Brenda Lee was a "focus" of TB, and so he entered with TB treatment and this distressed me even more.
-And it was for this same reason that I was prescribed chemoprophylaxis for him who prescribed me the treatment of TB, and also, as it was, I no longer know, that he prescribed me an antibiotic, in my day it was Bactrim 500mg per day, in a routine medicine called chemoprophylaxis, which consists of taking, in order to create, in the body, a "chemically hostile" environment and preventing certain infections or affections (a disturbance of the functions of an organ, psyche or organism as a whole that is associated with specific signs and symptoms).
+She was a classic example of what happened in that Support House, and I don't know if she lives, and if she doesn't, I really want to be in Hell.
+According to the first infectologist who attended me, Brenda Lee Support House was a “focus” for TB, and so he came in with TB treatment and that distressed me even more.
+And it was for this very reason that I was prescribed, by way of chemoprophylaxis, for which he prescribed the treatment of TB and also, as it was, I no longer know, that he prescribed me an antibiotic, in my time it was Bactrim 500mg per day, in a drug routine called chemoprophylaxis, which consists in taking, to say, in the body, a “chemically hostile” environment and preventing certain infections or disorders (a disturbance of the functions of an organ, psyche or organism such as whole that is associated with specific signs and symptoms).

-AZT I refused to take, because in theory it would give two more years of survival, in a desperate dose of six pills every four hours, this involved two interruptions of sleep each night and six sessions of daily vomiting ...
+AZT I refused to take because, in theory, it would give two more years of survival, a desperate dose of six pills every four hours, which meant two sleep interruptions every night and six daily vomiting sessions…

-Then there was the golden opportunity (I re-read this, in 2018 I'm scared by this expression!)
-I was still mad when I wrote this and did not even notice it, and so much, now I see, gave in what gave ...).
+Then came the golden opportunity (rereading it out, in 2018 I get scared by this expression!
+I was still insane when I wrote this and didn't even realize it.
+And so much, now I see, gave in what gave…).

 A new patient had arrived at the support house, extremely debilitated, he needed to be taken to the hospital every day, and he needed to be accompanied.
 They came to me and said (it was the social worker, Rosa Maria):

-You who I see clearly not being happy here, can take this opportunity ... and explained to me what had to be done.
+You that I see clearly not being happy here can take this opportunity… and explained to me what had to be done.